Good Food Awards: Criteria

-The criteria for the Good Food Awards varies by industry, however basic rules says that entries must be made without genetically modified ingredients, using good animal husbandry, "without the use of artificial ingredients, hormones, synthetic pesticides, herbicides, fertilizer," and crafted in the USA.
+The criteria for the Good Food Awards vary by industry, however basic rules say that entries must be made without genetically modified ingredients, using good animal husbandry, "without the use of artificial ingredients, hormones, synthetic pesticides, herbicides, fertilizer," and crafted in the USA.
 There are currently seventeen categories in which awards are given: beer, charcuterie, cheese, chocolate, cider, coffee, confections, elixirs, fish, grains, honey, oils, pantry, pickles, preserves, snacks, and spirits.
 Additionally, many of the categories have subcategories.

 Rules

-Up to 3 entries are allowed per producer in all categories except for coffee.
-Up to 2 entries are allowed per coffee producer, each from a different country of origin.
+Up to three entries are allowed per producer in all categories except for coffee.
+Up to two entries are allowed per coffee producer, each from a different country of origin.
 Producers must wait one year to re-enter a Good Food Award winning product "to pave the way for new products and entry-level producers."

 There is a non-refundable entry fee for each submission, to cover storage, sorting and transport to the tasting venue.
 Shipping and product costs for entries must be covered by the entrant.

 Products must be made in a licensed kitchen, or as required by state and local regulations, and be ready for sale.
-If produced by a copacker (or for Fish, a cannery or processor), the product must be made from the entrant’s own recipe, with strict sourcing guidelines set by the entrant and with regular quality control measures set in place.
-Ingredients that are part of an entry which fall into one of the other Good Food Awards categories must also meet the sustainability standards of those categories.
+If produced by a copacker (or for Fish, a cannery or processor), the product must be made from the entrant’s recipe, with strict sourcing guidelines set by the entrant and with regular quality control measures set in place.
+Ingredients that are part of an entry that falls into one of the other Good Food Awards categories must also meet the sustainability standards of those categories.

-Entrants who score well in the Blind Tasting are then asked to provide more information on sourcing and their sustainability and social responsibility practices to verify they meet the Good Food Awards standards details listed in the Entry Form.
+Entrants who score well in the Blind Tasting are then asked to provide more information on sourcing and their sustainability and social responsibility practices to verify they meet the Good Food Awards standards details listed in the entry form.
 Entrants are disqualified if they do not meet the standards or any statements made are found to be false.